Quality-guided UAV Surface Exploration for 3D Reconstruction: Problem Formulation

-It is worth noticing that the TSDF representation has been proved to be equivalent to the least squares minimization of squared distances between points on the range surfaces and points on the desired reconstruction under the specific conditions of an orthographic sensor and a range error independently distributed along the line of sight of the sensors \cite{tsdf_foundation}.
-Hence, our function $Z$ can be considered as an efficient proxy for a quality measure of the reconstructed isosurface.

-Using the quality function in equation~\eqref{quality_function} can however lead to overestimating the overall accuracy of a map, where some parts of unnecessarily high confidence compensate for lower-accuracy areas.
-We thus define the following modified quality evaluation function $Z_{sat}(M;w_{max})$:
+Using the function in equation~\eqref{quality_function} can however lead to overestimating the overall accuracy of a map, where some parts of unnecessarily high confidence compensate for lower-accuracy areas.
+We thus define the following modified quality evaluation function $Z_{sat}(M;w^{*})$:

-where $w_{max}=Z^*$ is the predefined confidence objective on the map.
-Using this formulation, we can formulate our problem as finding the shortest path that maximizes the function (\ref{quality_function_2}) with a predefined quality objective $w_{max}$.
+where $w^{*}$ is a predefined confidence goal.
+Using this formulation, we can formulate our problem as finding the shortest path that maximizes the function (\ref{quality_function_2}) given a predefined confidence objective $w^{*}$.
+Note that $Z^*:=\text{max}(Z_{sat})=w^*$.

-Although we cannot solve this optimization problem directly, the following section presents an online NBV planning approach, proceeding sequentially, that aims to achieve the same objective.
+Although this optimization problem cannot be solved directly, the following section presents an online NBV planning approach that aims to achieve the same objective.